comit-network/xmr-btc-swap/dev-docs/asb/README.md

 3. Run the ASB in terminal: `./asb --testnet start`
 4. Follow the setup wizard in the terminal

-Public Monero nodes for running the Monero Wallet RPC can be found [here](https://community.rino.io/nodes.html).
+Public Monero nodes for running the Monero Wallet RPC on stagenet can be found [here](https://monero.fail/?chain=monero).
+Public Electrum nodes for testnet can be found [here](https://1209k.com/bitcoin-eye/ele.php?chain=tbtc).

 Run `./asb --help` for more information.